When the Map Has a Soul

 What It Signals

 Gaming has been borrowing from fashion's cultural playbook for a while now.
-Collabs, drops, limited cosmetics.
-Most of it is surface.
+Collabs, drops, limited cosmetics with a famous name attached.
+Most of it is surface — the collaboration as announcement rather than the collaboration as transformation.

 This feels like something else.
-Giving artists creative ownership over how a place is represented — that's closer to what a good editor does with a photographer than what a game studio usually does with IP.
+Giving artists creative ownership over how a place is represented is closer to what a good photo editor does with a photographer than what a game studio usually does with IP.
+You're not approving assets.
+You're trusting a vision and building around it.

 The best worlds aren't built.
 They're believed.